Shezmu (SHEZMU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shezmu Historical Price

-According to the latest data gathered on Shezmu live price page, the current price of Shezmu is 0.164272USD.
-The circulating supply of Shezmu(SHEZMU) is 1.33M SHEZMU , giving it a market capitalization of $218.79K.
+According to the latest data gathered on Shezmu live price page, the current price of Shezmu is 0.164582USD.
+The circulating supply of Shezmu(SHEZMU) is 1.33M SHEZMU , giving it a market capitalization of $218.65K.

 The Shezmu Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHEZMU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.